ESPHome Media Player for Home Assistant

 Now playing info

 The screen shows song title, artist, elapsed and remaining time, and a progress bar.
 The bar updates every second with smooth interpolation between position updates from Home Assistant.
 Tap the time label to toggle between elapsed/remaining and elapsed/total duration display.
-The default mode is set by the Playback: Show Remaining Time switch in Settings.
+The default mode is set by the Track Clock setting in Settings.

 Linked media player (optional)